terremoth/my-cheatsheets/git.md

 git checkout -b \<branch name\> = creates a new branch from the current branch you were working and goes into it

+git checkout -b local_branch_name origin/remote_branch_name = enters a branch that is only available remotely and bring it locally

 git reset HEAD = unadd the files that you "add" before

 git reset \<sha1_code\> = rollback your project to that commit sha1 register in specific